Legal Bond: Everything You Need to Know

 A judicial bond gets deposited by a litigant to compensate the opposite governmental or judicial body from any loss that comes from the legal proceeding.
 These bonds are often used when going into a civil court proceeding.
 The bonds make sure the person is protected from potential losses that come from the court's decision.
 Judicial bonds can be divided into plaintiff bonds and defendant bonds.
 Defendant bonds stop a plaintiff's action from trying to satisfy their claim.
 They often allow the defendant to have control over the property.

 If you need help with a legal bond, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.